maphew/zadam-trilium-wiki/Data-directory.md

 * user's home is a fallback if some of the paths above don't exist
 * user's home is also a default setup for [[docker|Docker server installation]]

-If you want to backup your Trilium data, just backup this single file - it contains everything you need.
+If you want to backup your Trilium data, just backup this single directory - it contains everything you need.

 ### Changing the location of data directory